Collaborative Research: GreenDrill: The response of the northern Greenland Ice Sheet to Arctic Warmth - Direct constrains from sub-ice bedrock

 - Equipment: 700 Drill

 Climate warming in the Arctic is thawing frozen soils, also known as permafrost.
 The thawing of permafrost is reshaping surface topography and increasing the release of greenhouse gases to the atmosphere.
 The objective of this project is to determine the micro-scale mechanisms driving hot-spot and hot-moment carbon dynamics, for improving predictions of macro-scale carbon balance.
 As part of the project, the researchers seek to describe biogeochemical consequences across scales in response to abrupt permafrost degradation, with a focal area in the northern Alaska Arctic Coastal Plain.
-As part of the field validation of ice-wedge degradation stage mapping, the researchers will use the Chipmunk Drill to core the surface of ice-wedges (~1 meter) and make observations of the layering of the ice-cores to determine the age of the surface degradation.
+As part of the field validation of ice-wedge degradation stage mapping, the researchers will use the SIPRE Hand Auger to core the surface of ice-wedges (~1 meter) and make observations of the layering of the ice-cores to determine the age of the surface degradation.

 - Point of Contact: